Services

 the Climb

 An embedded three-month cycle.
-We work directly with your critical teams — translating the choices made at the top into concrete work, month by month, week by week.
+I work directly with your critical teams, translating the choices made at the top into concrete work, month by month, week by week.
 Not another planning session.
 The actual climb.
 Because the people doing the work need to understand the route as well as the people who chose it.

 Next service